39-Year-Old Outfielder – Houston Astros

 Carlos Beltran Contract Information:

-Agreed to a two-year, $26 million contract with St. Louis in December 2011.
+Agreed to a one-year, $16 million contract with the Astros in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Carlos Beltran – simply subscribe now.

 |2017 Spring Training||40||HOU||4||9||8||2||3||2||0||0||2||3||0||0||1||1||0||0||0||.375||.444||1.125||1.569|

 |2017 RotoWire Projections||Subscribe now to see our 2017 projections for Carlos Beltran|

 |Career (View All)||2457||10,522||9,301||1,522||2,617||1,035||536||78||421||1,536||312||49||1,051||1,693||18||104||48||.281||.354||.492||.846|